camronh/Lottery-Tutorial/README.md

 > **By the end of this tutorial you should be able to:**

-Deploy a decentralized lottery smart contract to the [Rinkeby testnet](https://ethereum.org/en/developers/docs/networks/#rinkeby) that uses [Quantum Randomness](https://www.americanscientist.org/article/quantum-randomness).
+Deploy a decentralized lottery smart contract to the [Goerli testnet](https://ethereum.org/en/developers/docs/networks/#goerli) that uses [Quantum Randomness](https://www.americanscientist.org/article/quantum-randomness).

 > **Who is this tutorial for?**